MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

 #### AWS Configuration
 1. Once AWS has been configured successfully, execute **AWS configure** in a command prompt. (part of the AWS CLI download)
-2. Enter the accessKeyID from AWS
+2. Enter the **AWS Access Key ID** from AWS and press enter.
-3. Enter the
+3. Enter the **Secret Access Key** from AWS and press enter.
+4. Ensure that the defualt region name matches the AWS account.
+5. Press enter for the **Default output format[None]:** promt.

 ### Hardware Setup